StudySoup

-StudySoup is a digital learning marketplace allowing purchase and sale of academic content including course notes, study guides, and tutoring services.
+StudySoup is a digital learning marketplace that allows the purchase and sale of academic content, such as course notes, study guides, and tutoring services.

 Background

-Sieva Kozinsky, an environmental studies graduate from UC Santa Barbara had difficulty concentrating because of the speed of the lecture and lack of supportive academic resources.
-Kozinsky along with Jeff Silverman started StudySoup in 2014 to source academic support and provide a means for students to earn money while in school.
+Sieva Kozinsky, an environmental studies graduate from UC Santa Barbara, had difficulty concentrating because of the speed of the lecture and lack of supportive academic resources.
+Kozinsky, along with Jeff Silverman, started StudySoup in 2014 to source academic support and provide a means for students to earn money while in school.

 Operations

-StudySoup is an online peer-to-peer learning market place that allow students to sell and purchase class notes and study guides.
-The sellers or Elite Notetakers have to undertake a training to understand the type of materials to be provided and its frequency.
+StudySoup is an online peer-to-peer learning marketplace that allows students to sell and purchase class notes and study guides.
+The sellers, also known as "Elite Notetakers", have go through training to understand the type of materials to be provided and its frequency.
 They have to submit notes every week and a study guide four days prior to every exam.

 StudySoup

 StudySoup is a for-profit corporation that employs students as notetakers at various universities across the world in order to provide a more positive experience for undergraduate college students.